notEthan/jsi/README.md

 ## JSI classes

-A JSI class (that is, subclass of JSI::Base) is a starting point but obviously you want your own methods, so you reopen the class as you would any other. referring back to the Example section above, here's an example:
+A JSI class (that is, subclass of JSI::Base) is a starting point but obviously you want your own methods, so you reopen the class as you would any other. referring back to the Example section above, we reopen the Contact class:

 ```ruby
 class Contact